-10 Chinese Mobile Phone Brands with the Most Global Recognition
+10 Chinese Mobile Phone Brands with the Most Global Recognition | China Whisper

 Chinese mobile phone makers are seriously shaking up the Smartphone market with lesser-known brands competing headstrong with market leaders during the first quarter of 2017, according to International Data Corporation’s Quarterly Mobile Phone Tracker reports.

-Gartner has revealed that mobile phone buyers now tends to spend more to get a better Smartphone, resulting in the rise in average selling prices of these types of phones.
+Gartner has revealed that mobile phone buyers now tend to spend more to get a better Smartphone, resulting in the rise in average selling prices of these types of phones.

 The shift in buyer preference is positively affecting Chinese manufacturers such as Huawei, Oppo, OnePlus and Vivo in their strategy to build desirable devices with great quality at affordable prices.